Updated October 21, 2022

 - Automated issuance

 No more voting on issuance.
-We’re going to fix it at the current 8,000 per month and leave it.
+We’re going to fix it at the current ~8,000 per month and leave it.
 This removes the governance risk inherent in being able to crank up the amount.
-The distribution will be 50% to the team (current rate) and 50% to a dao contract to vote on distribution (the plan is that it will go to Autopay contracts on various networks).
-This will replace the current time based rewards, which although work well for bootstrapping a reporter network, leads to unnecessary amounts of reports at times where little is being requested.
-Time based rewards are also limited to the Ethereum ecosystem, whereas the new structure can allow for public funding of feeds on other chains as well.
+The distribution will be 50% to the team (current rate) and 50% to time-based rewards on the mainnet oracle contract

 - No more treasuries

-Since we will be fixing the minting rate, it makes the treasuries infeasible.
+Since we will be fixing the minting rate and removing governance proposals, it makes the treasuries infeasible.

-A small change requested by users, each contract will have the ability for the team to transfer out tokens sent to one of the addresses.
+A small change requested by users, the the Tellor contract will have the ability for the team to transfer out tokens sent to the Tellor token address.
 This means no more losing tokens sent to the contract or oracle address!

-- 2% of the payment is a fee given to staked reporters on each network
+- 2% of the tips are given to staked reporters on each network

 The autopay contract will have the same fee as it currently does (2 percent), but we will use the fee to reward staked reporters that vote on disputes on that network.
 For instance, if the Polygon autopay generates 10,000$ in fees over a month, that amount will be split amongst all staked participants on the Polygon network.
 This per-network fee system will encourage reporters to stake on networks where the generated fees are higher.